As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - Some hubs need the internet for remote access

-SmartThings and Hubitat are both big for custom automations and broad device support.
+SmartThings vs Hubitat pits two of the best hubs head-to-head: SmartThings for simplicity, Hubitat for local control and deeper rules.
 The Hubitat Elevation Hub is loved for its local control, which is great if privacy is your thing.
 Wi-Fi and voice-only setups are usually cheaper and easier, but you’ll miss out on some features.

 Zigbee and Z-Wave are super common for hubs.
 They use low power and create a mesh network, so devices can pass messages along to each other.
 That means better range and reliability.
-As this smart home hub comparison explains, hubs like the Echo (4th Gen) add Zigbee support without extra hardware.
+As this smart home hub comparison explains, some of the best home hubs like the Echo (4th Gen) add Zigbee support without requiring extra hardware.

 Wi-Fi is everywhere—think smart plugs, cameras, and speakers.
 It doesn’t need a hub, but too many devices can bog down your router.